Riverscapes/riverscapes-website-jekyll/Tools/Technical_Reference/Documentation_Standards/Riverscapes_Projects/index.md

 Beyond better organization and transparency, the major benefits of riverscapes projects <img  src="{{ site.baseurl }}/assets/images/data/RiverscapesProject_24.png"> are:
 - **Easy Visualization in GIS** - sharing and opening any project in the [RAVE](http://rave.riverscapes.net/) (Riverscapes Analysis Visualization Explorer) Tool - *A ArcGIS Add-In and QGIS Plugin for visualizing any project and adding to map any output, intermediate or input and exploring results.*
 - **Easy Sharing & Discovery** - riverscapes projects can be stored in [Riverscapes Warehouses]({{ site.baseurl }}/Data_Warehouses) and made publicly available. - *Riverscapes projects in a warehouse can be discovered through websites,  webGIS maps, APIs, web mapping tile servies (e.g. WMS or WMST).*
-- **Scalable Analysis & Interoperabiliy** - riverscapes projects can be accessed, modified and populated with cloud computing because querying, and batching operations are possible with a consistent data standard and storage.
+- **Scalable Analysis & Interoperability** - riverscapes projects can be accessed, modified and populated with cloud computing because querying, and batching operations are possible with a consistent data standard and storage.
 Plus, other riverscape-compliant projects can easily reference each other.

 ## References
 - Fryirs KA, Wheaton JM, Bizzi S, Williams R, Brierley GJ.
 2019.
 To plug-in or not to plug-in?
 Geomorphic analysis of rivers using the River Styles Framework in an era of big data acquisition and automation.
 Wiley Interdisciplinary Reviews: Water 6 : e1372.
 DOI: [10.1002/wat2.1372](http://dx.doi.org/10.1002/wat2.1372)